Arithmetic expression: numbers and operators. PEMDAS order. No variables.

 Substituting -1 for x in both sides of the equation results in the True equation 9 = 9.

 Every other number results in a False equation.
-We want to know the Truths.

 NB. an equation of one variable does not have a graph.
+[Desmos draws vertical lines at the x solutions.]

-An equation in two variables, say x and y, can be graphed in the Cartesian rectangular coordinate plane, each point of the graph being a solution to the equation.
-A solution is an x and y pair of numbers that when substituted into the equation's expressions evaluates to a True equation.
+The solutions can be graphed in the Cartesian rectangular XY coordinate plane, each point of the graph's curve being a solution to the equation.
 The graph is the set of all solutions, it is a "picture" of the equation's solution set.
-NB. an expression does not have a graph, pace Desmos.

 Ex.
 3y2-x2 = 3x-2y

-has an infinite number of solutions, (0,0), (0,-2/3), (-3,0) being three of them
+has an infinite number of solutions, (0,0), (0,-2/3), (-3,0) being three of them.

 Ex. y3-x2 = 3x+2 can be solved for y: y = ∛(x2+3x+2)